In light of the Warrior Pose Series, my “life” blogs will be challenges I face or have faced in my life.

 Grazing is not a bad thing if you can say no to food when you aren’t hungry and if you can consistently resist the temptation of sweets.
 I had the self-control of a penguin staring at a fish (I’m guessing that’s close to zero).
 I ate whatever was in front of me, especially chocolate.
 I finished the kids’ plates (x3) – I have no idea why.
 I swiped a handful of mixed nuts here and there, raisins, cookies – whatever was there.
 Maybe you can relate.

-Again, I did this for me to take control of my life by taking control of the small choices I make every day.
+Set up Again, I did this for me to take control of my life by taking control of the small choices I make every day.
 To start I needed to set up some maintainable guidelines and goals.
 Before I started, I chose from 8:45 a.m. to 4:00 p.m. as the time for the fast.
 I picked a day my children were in school so that temptation was not staring me in the face while having to prepare food for them.
 I also had plenty of chores to do around the house just in case I needed a diversion.

 I also decided to allow myself to drink water with lime and any fruit juice.
 I only drank the lime water though because the sugar in fruit juice without food to help the body absorb it isn’t the greatest thing for health.